 New businesses often need a helping hand.
 Startup and new business loans are designed for brand new enterprises with a limited financial history.
 Startup loans are available from private loan companies and some mainstream traditional banks, including NatWest.
 Some entrepreneurs choose to take out a personal loan to support their new business idea, which means repayment is your personal responsibility instead of the business’.

 The government-backed Start Up Loans scheme is funded by the Department for Business, Energy and Industrial Strategy (BEIS), giving businesses trading for less than two years the opportunity to borrow up to £25,000 and repay at a fixed interest rate of 6%.
 Free mentoring and support is also available.
-As of 2018, the scheme had lent £468m to nearly 61,000 entrepreneurs.
+Since its launch in 2012, the scheme had lent over £600m to over 68,500 entrepreneurs outside of London.

 - Start Up Loans – A government-backed scheme with fixed interest rates for brand new businesses.